 There are also luxury apartment developments, as well as maisonettes, available in the area.
 Some of the views from these properties are stunning and go as far as St. Paul’s Bay.

-Ta Xbiex has an exquisite villa area with some unique villas worth millions of euros and is favoured by yacht owners because of its modern marina.
+Ta Xbiex has an exquisite villa area with some unique villas worth millions of euros and is favored by yacht owners because of its modern marina.

 The town offers all the facilities and amenities necessary for a comfortable modern life.
-It also hosts a number of law and insurance companies, along with accountancy firms.
+It also hosts several law and insurance companies, along with accountancy firms.

-Great restaurants and cafes along the coast take advantage of the location and offer spectacular harbour views.
+Great restaurants and cafes along the coast take advantage of the location and offer spectacular harbor views.

-Further down the coast is the pretty fishing village of Marsaxlokk, where some of the best seafood restaurants on the island can be found.
+Do you love seafood?
+Head further down the coast to the pretty fishing village of Marsaxlokk, where some of the best seafood restaurants on the island can be found.

 Northeast of Valletta, along the northern coastline, is a little seaside town of Marsascala, set around a gorgeous inlet called Marsascala Creek.